 Bare spots along the edge of the yard or on the edge of wooded areas are also good candidates for seeds suitable to the climate.
 This helps create a small natural bee friendly garden area.

 These can be made several weeks ahead and stored until needed.
 For extra freshness, store them in the refrigerator until you are ready to use or give them away.

 Make some air dry clay seed bombs with your family this year.
 This is a great project to showcase the importance of all pollinators-not just honey bees.
 Also, the need for a diverse pollinator and bee habitat with different food sources.

 Flower Seed Bomb Tutorial

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.Read my Disclosure.

 - Pinch off small pieces of air dry clay.
 We want to have enough clay to finish with a ball about 1- 1.5” in diameter.
 Use your thumb to shape the clay into a small bowl.
 They don’t have to be perfect – have fun.

 - Mix your flower seeds (or herbs) together in another cup.
 I like to mix large and small seeds together.You can use any type but choose something easy to grow in your region.
 Place a small pinch of seeds in each clay bowl.

 - Now, let’s add a little potting soil – any type will do.
 Add a teaspoon (or so) of potting mix on top of the seeds.
 And use your fingers to pinch the clay bowl closed, incorporating the soil and seeds into the clay mixture.

-- When finished, gently roll the clay seed bomb in loose potting soil.
+- Gently roll the clay seed bomb in loose potting soil.
 This natural soil covering will help nourish the seeds as they grow and give your seed bombs a more natural look.